Maps between relatively hyperbolic spaces and between their boundaries: Introduction

 Finally, as this paper was being finalised Healy and Hruska released a preprint with an extensive study of the properties of boundary maps for relatively hyperbolic groups \cite{healy2020cusped}.
 In Remark~\ref{rmk:healy-hruska}, we elaborate upon how the results in \cite{healy2020cusped} and in this paper complement each other.

-Since a given group can have different relatively hyperbolic structures (with different Bowditch boundaries), to have a sensible theory we have to restrict our attention to maps which respect the peripheral structures (see Definition~\ref{def:coarse-respect-periph} below), as the following example illustrates.
+Since a given group can have different relatively hyperbolic structures (with different Bowditch boundaries), to have a sensible theory we have to restrict our attention to maps which respect the peripheral structures, meaning that images and preimages of cosets of peripheral subgroups are close to cosets of peripheral subgroups.
+For a precise statement see Definition~\ref{def:coarse-respect-periph} below.
+The following example illustrates why we need this notion.